matloff/fastStat/README.md

 * On the one hand, statisticians are well aware of the fact that ST can be highly miseadling.

-* But on the other hand, they teach ST either with ilttle or no warning about its dangers.
+* But on the other hand, they teach ST with ilttle or no warning about its dangers.
 As a result, its use is widespread.

-A few years ago, the American Statistical Association released its first-ever position paper on any topic, stating what everyone had known for decades: ST is simply not a good tool.
+A few years ago, the American Statistical Association released its first-ever position paper on any topic, stating what everyone had known for decades: ST is just not a good tool.

 The stopped just short of recommending fully against ST, but it is my position that ST should simply not be used.
-Instead, analysis should be based on CIs.
+Instead, analysis should be based on CIs, as explained later in this lesson..

 But first, what is ST?
 To keep things simple, let's say we have some coin, and want to test the hypothesis H<sub>0</sub>: r = 0.5, where r is